Getting Your Iowa Learners Permit

 - Vision screening test

 Passing both of those tests earns you your Iowa learners permit.
-This permit is valid for 4 years, and once you have it you are able to enroll in an Iowa driver education program, and you may begin to practice driving with any of the following:
+This permit is valid for 4 years, and once you have it you are able to enroll in an Iowa driver education program.
+Please note: I Drive Safely’s drivers ed program is meant to serve as supplemental training and does not qualify for the state-mandated training.
+You may begin to practice driving with any of the following:

 - A certified driving instructor

 - A driver older than 25 (with written permission from your parent or guardian)

 - A family member older than 21 (family member must have their license)

 If you are an aspiring Iowa driver under the age of 17, you are required to hold your learners permit for a minimum of 6 months to obtain your license.
 Obviously, you must successfully hold the permit while remaining in good standing – that means no tickets.
 You also must complete a state-approved drivers education course before applying for an Iowa drivers license.